Special Notes for 2014–2015

 - For small classes or very limited uses, we may be able to provide handsets that can be loaned to students for the duration of one or two class meetings.

-- As the instructor, you'll need to install free software on the computer that you will use to build questions.
+- As the instructor, you'll need to have the free software stored on the receiver so you can build questions.

 - Detailed guides and manuals for using the software are available on the TurningTechnologies website, but we'll be happy to assist you in learning to use it.

-- If you prefer, you can use your own laptop in the classroom, and project the questions from there.
+- If you prefer, you can use your own laptop in the classroom, and run the software and project the questions from there.

 - What about using iPhones or other 'smartphones' instead of a clicker?

 TurningTechnologies does offer software that runs on iPhones, Blackberries, and any laptop or mobile phone with a web browser.
-We are continuing to watch this option develop, but we haven't adopted it yet because of some concerns, including:
+You are welcome to let some or all of your students use this, but we haven't fully adopted it yet because of some concerns, including:

 - Not all mobile phone carriers provide strong signal coverage in some Penn classrooms